pygame/pygame/doc/capi/base.rst

   Releases all resources hold by the passed :ctype:`CPyStreamWrapper` instance.

+.. cfunction:: CPyStreamWrapper_Clone (CPyStreamWrapper *wrapper)

+  Creates a copy of the passed :ctype:`CPyStreamWrapper` instance, which uses the same bound methods for reading and writing.

 .. cfunction:: int CPyStreamWrapper_Read_Threaded (CPyStreamWrapper *wrapper, void *buf, pguint32 offset, pguint32 count, pguint32 *read_)